This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 Why Make Pumpkin Chia Seed Pudding

-- Black chia seeds
+- Black chia seeds: I’m using whole seeds and not ground.

 - Unsweetened pumpkin puree: Unsweetened pumpkin will work for keto, unlike pumpkin pie filling.